Are You Too Old to Bulk? How Does Age Affect Muscle Growth?

 The one thing to note is that your fifties might be the last decade when you can truly build muscle at full speed.
 There isn’t a sharp decline at sixty, but if you want to bulk up, now’s the best time to start.
 Better to roll into old age like a battering ram.

-Is 60 Too Old to Bulk?
+Is 60 Too Old to Build Muscle?

 As we covered above, most research shows that men build muscle just as quickly at sixty years old as they do at eighteen.
 There may be a slight disadvantage, but that disadvantage is so trivial as to be virtually undetectable.